romansp/romansp.github.io/content/index.md

 I'm software developer with focus in web applications written in JavaScript and C#.
 I absolutely love Vue.js, TypeScript, and passionate about performance.

-Outside of programming, I enjoy going to concerts and seeing films at movie theatres.
+Outside of programming, I enjoy going to concerts and seeing movies at my favorite theater.

-You can find my open source work on my [GitHub](https://github.com/romansp) profile or follow me on [Twitter](https://twitter.com/rpvlv).
+You can find my open source work on [GitHub](https://github.com/romansp).
+And you can also follow me on [Twitter](https://twitter.com/rpvlv).